Omegapoint/microservice-workshop/workshop/instructions/01_service_discovery/README.md

 ```

 4. Still in `application.yml`, specify the application name.
-The artifact id from the pom.xml will be used as application name when registering the application in eureka.
+The artifactId from the pom.xml will be used as application name when registering in eureka.
 ```yaml
 spring:
   application: